songx23/songx23.github.io/_REPO.md

 ### Managing issues and milestones

 Issues and milestones are managed by Github.
 For better visualization of the milestones, I duplicate them in GitKraken Timeline and keep them in sync.
 However, issues will not be duplicated as it doesn't provide much value.
+Whenever a milestone is finished, I tag the current master with a version number.

 ### Branching strategy